n8n-io/n8n-docs/docs/integrations/builtin/credentials/nocodb.md

 3. Enter that auth token as the **User Token** in n8n.
 4. Enter the **Host** of your NocoDB instance, for example `http://localhost:8080`.

-Refer to the NocoDB [Auth Tokens documentation](https://docs.nocodb.com/account-settings/api-tokens/#auth-tokens){:target=_blank .external-link} for more information on Auth tokens.
+Refer to the NocoDB [Auth Tokens documentation](https://docs.nocodb.com/account-settings/api-tokens/#auth-tokens){:target=_blank .external-link} for more information.